FOSH-following-demand/building_roadmap/criteria_and_application.md

 The participants will:
 - Work on an open and collaborative way, documenting their projects using Markdown and Git (we will provide guidance in case your group has never worked with Markdown and/or Git.
 This is not an exclusion criteria!).
 - Attend weekly calls to share progress, issues, new ideas and ways to collaborate.
-- Dedicate a minimal amount of time per week to work on the project and its documentation. (?suggestion 1/2 day per week?).
+- Dedicate a minimal amount of time per week to work on the project and its documentation. (suggestion 10-12 hours a week).

 After the building period ends we will take some time to evaluate together how each project went.
 We know most ideas don't execute the way they are thought out in the beginning: Our idea of "doing well" is actually seeing proper documentation and logging of activities.
 Ideally other people from around the world could pick up the projects from where others left off (or in case the project is still going, to join forces and onboard with minimal effort).